Originally written August 18, 2017

 Nasal breathing has a number of benefits.
 The nose filters out allergens and other particles that could irritate the throat or lungs.
 Air exhaled through the nose also reabsorbs moisture more efficiently than mouth breathing.
 This reduces the chance of dehydration.
 Mouth breathing, meanwhile, can dry out the mouth and throat, which can lead to irritation.

 Shallow mouth breathing can also activate the fight-or-flight response, which can raise your stress levels.
-On the other hand, nasal breathing forces you to slow down and relaxes you, which is ideal when you’re doing something like yoga.
+On the other hand, nasal breathing forces you to slow down and relaxes you, which is ideal when you’re doing something meant to be calming like yoga.
 Nasal breathing also helps with your memory, concentration, and coherence, which also helps calm your brain.

 Nasal breathing can have a considerable impact on your exercise results.
 It can lower your blood pressure, better regulate the amount of air you breathe, and improve your lung volume.
 While exercising, nasal breathing helps you optimize your performance, endurance, post-exercise energy levels, and ability to metabolize fat.
 You also exert yourself less than if you breathe through your mouth.

-And when you’re done with all your exercising, nasal breathing will help you recover faster.
+And when you’re done exercising, nasal breathing will help you recover faster.

 This blog is for informational purposes only.
-For specific medical questions, please consult your physician.
+For specific medical questions, please consult your doctor.
 If you need an appointment with an ENT physician in one of our North or South Carolina locations, you can schedule an appointment online, through your myCEENTAchart account, or by calling 704-295-3300.